syadav34101928-boop/WD-CA2/README.md

 ---

-## 👤 About Me Page (about.html)
+in  About  Page (about.html)

 This page highlights personal introduction details:

-* A short introduction (at least 4–5 lines)
+* A short introduction
-* A profile image

----

-## 🛠 Skills & Projects Page (skills.html)
+ Skills & Projects  (skills.html)

-This page displays competencies using neatly aligned cards:

-* Minimum *three skill/project cards*
+* i creat 3 skills
-* Each card includes:
+* in each card

   * Skill/Project Title
-  * 1–2 line description

   * Background color
   * Border
-* Cards must be aligned using *Flexbox*
+* Cards must be aligned using *Flexb

----

-## ✉ Contact Page (contact.html)
+ Contact Page (contact.html)

-This page includes a fully functional and styled contact form containing:
+This page includes

 * Name
 * Email
 * Subject
 * Message
 * Submit Button

----

-## 📤 Submission Instructions

-Students must provide:

-### ✔ GitHub Repository (Mandatory)

-* Upload all project files to a GitHub repository.

-### ✔ PDF Report

-The PDF must include:

-* Student Name & Roll Number on the top
-* Code snippets
-* Output screenshots
-* Proper comments in every file

-### ✔ Google Form Submission

-Submit the provided form along with the *GitHub link*.

----

-## 📝 Notes

-* Ensure all pages are linked correctly.
-* Maintain clean, readable code with comments.
-* Follow the folder structure strictly for easy evaluation.

----

-## ✅ Final Output

-The final project should look like a fully functional personal portfolio with smooth navigation, structured content, and readable styling.

----

-If you want, I can also help you create a *GitHub-ready project description, **project screenshots, or **improve the README formatting* further!